Library-first browsing

 iPhone and CarPlay

 MusicTube is an independent iPhone and CarPlay music app for people who want to sign in with Google, browse their own YouTube likes, playlists, uploads, and search results, and play that library in a simpler phone-and-car interface.
+The app uses read-only YouTube account access and stores MusicTube-only likes locally on the device.

 This homepage is the public-facing description of the app used for release, support, and OAuth branding review.
 It is intentionally accessible without login and links directly to the legal pages for the app.